nearform/titus/docs/developers/packages/titus-backend/README.md

 ### Health Check Route

 The `GET /healthcheck` endpoint is intended for your production cluster.
 Your backend is ready to use when it returns your application version and server timestamp.
-It also runs a dummy query against the database, to ensure it's available.
+It also runs a dummy query against the database to ensure it's available.

 ## Install the Backend